cyrilletuzi/angular-async-local-storage/.github/ISSUE_TEMPLATE/question.md

 The GitHub "Issues" tab is not intended for questions and support.
 A new "Discussions" tab, with a Questions & Answers category, is available for that purpose.
 - [Questions & Answers](https://github.com/cyrilletuzi/angular-async-local-storage/discussions/categories/q-a)

 Note the author is *unpaid* for his work on this lib and thus will answer based on his availability.
-Sponsoring is welcomed if you want to dedicated help.
+Sponsoring is welcomed if you want dedicated help.
 - [Sponsoring](https://github.com/sponsors/cyrilletuzi/)